-Wet underwater welding brings the welder, the underwater welding rod, electrode holder, electric cables, and other equipment to direct contact with water.
+Wet underwater welding brings the welder, the welding rod, the electrode holder, electric cables, and other equipment to direct contact with water.
 All these accessories, including the underwater welding rod, are insulated and waterproof.
 The underwater welder wears thick rubber gloves.
-The DC source kept at the surface supplies of 300 to 400 amps current.
+The DC source at the surface supplies 300 to 400 amps of current.

 Wet underwater welding is the only option to deal with an emergency.
 The main issues connected with wet underwater welding are the risk of doing welding underwater, the welding done in an environment of water makes the weld joint cool fast, which may lead to quality issues such as welding cracks, and finally, the quality of weld joint also depends on the approachability of the part to be welded.

-- Wet underwater welding can be done fast and is the only method during an emergency.
+- It can be done fast and is the only method during an emergency.

-- Wet underwater welder can access parts of the underwater structures and pipelines, which cannot be accessed by dry underwater welding.
+- Wet underwater welders can access parts of the underwater structures, and pipelines that dry underwater welding cannot access.

 - No enclosures are needed, and the welding equipment can be mobilized faster.

-- Rapid cooling of the weld joint affects its strength and ductility.
+- Rapid cooling of the weld joint due to the heat dissipating through the surrounding water affects its strength and ductility.